The RSC Nursery in Stratford-upon-Avon has been caring for the children of those living in the local community and our employees since 1963.

 How the admissions process works

-We will send you a prospectus and waiting list form and we can also offer you an appointment to visit the Nursery.
+- We will email you an information pack including the current fees, terms and conditions and a registration of interest form.
+We can also offer you an appointment to visit the Nursery.

-You can place your child's name on the waiting list using the waiting list form – we need to know your preferred sessions and start date.
-Return this to us along with a non-refundable administration fee of £50.00.
+- You can place your child's name on the waiting list using the registration of interest form – we need to know your details and preferred sessions and start date.

-We use this list to identify your interest in the nursery.
-We allocate places from the list using the following priorities: RSC employees, siblings of children who already come to the nursery, date of birth, date we received the application
+- We use this list to identify your interest in the nursery and there is no guarantee of a place at this stage.
+We allocate places from the list using the following priorities: RSC employees, siblings of children who already come to the nursery, date of birth, date we received the registration of interest

-We will make offers and confirmation of your place approximately four months before your preferred start date.
+- We will make offers and confirmation of your place approximately three months before your preferred start date.

 Fees and extra sessions